Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/build.typ

   ],
   today: [
     - Ziptie the bearing blocks: Eric
-    - Attach the motors and axles onto the drivetrain's c-channel: Jin, Eric
+    - Attach the motors and axles onto the drivetrain's C-channel: Jin, Eric
     - Attach the wheels and the screw joints: Jin, Eric ]
 )